home-assistant/home-assistant.io/source/_integrations/google_assistant.markdown

   required: false
   type: string
 service_account:
   description: Service account information.
-You can use an include statement with your downloaded json file, enter data here directly or use secrets file to populate.
+You can use an include statement with your downloaded JSON file, enter data here directly or use secrets file to populate.
   required: false
   type: map
   keys: